dlouima/python_project/README.md

 * Hirst Painting version using python
 * Spirograph using python
 * Turtle race game
+* Classic Snake game

-More projectd and games will be added as I am progressing in this jouney
+More projects and games will be added as I am progressing in this jouney